French Oak Versus American Oak: How Do Barrels Affect Wines?

 We know from experience that different foods have natural affinities with one another, whether it’s a spice rub for smoked ribs or a dill sauce for grilled salmon.
 The same pairing concept applies to grape varieties and wood.
 Cabernet Sauvignon, Pinot Noir and Chardonnay have an affinity to French oak.
 Zinfandel melds more smoothly with American oak.
 Merlot – befitting of its malleable and juicy-palated personality – and Syrah get along with both types.
 When it comes to blends of varieties, all sorts of elaborate oak aging recipes might be used.

 At Kendall-Jackson, the preference is for French oak for most of its wines.
-In fact, Kendall-Jackson purchased a stave mill in France and partnered with a cooper (a barrel maker) in Missouri to assure the origin, quality and ultimate style of every one of its French oak barrels.
+In fact, Kendall-Jackson purchased a stave mill in France and partnered with a cooper (a barrel maker) in Missouri to assure the origin, quality and ultimate style of every one of its French oak wine barrels.

-Because it’s not just that the oak is French or American, it’s also how the barrel is made.
+Because it’s not just that the oak is French or American, it’s also how the wine barrel is made.
 Like in the kitchen, how much and the way in which heat is applied to a food changes everything.
 In the cooperage, a hotter, faster “toast” of the wood creates sweeter flavors balanced by more fiery, prominent tannins while a slower, less intense heat creates less marked flavors with more gentle tannins.
 It’s no wonder that winemakers are often compared to chefs and that their oak “libraries” are frequently referred to as “spice racks”.

 Of course, there’s more.
 Oak isn’t just about flavor.
 It also impacts texture.
 It’s a porous container, so unlike when aged in stainless steel, the wine comes in contact with oxygen.
 This softens the structure of the wine.
 Wood molds the wine to feel creamier and broader on the palate rather than leaving it to strike the palate in a more crisp and direct fashion.